1031 Exchange Calculator

 Does this calculator work for primary residence sales?

-Does an ELIGIBLE Verdict mean my exchange will succeed?
+Does an "eligible" status mean my exchange will qualify?

 How accurate are the state tax and NIIT calculations?

-Can I do a 1031 if I'm selling a property I lived in part-time?
+Can I do a 1031 if I lived in the property part-time?

 Can I exchange one property for multiple replacement properties?

-Should I add cash to replacement to avoid mortgage boot?
+Should I add cash to avoid mortgage boot?

-Can I save scenarios to compare candidate replacements?
+Can I save scenarios to compare replacement properties?

-How much tax do you actually pay on a 1031 exchange?
+How much tax do you pay on a 1031 exchange?

 What happens if a 1031 exchange fails?